IBM/kif/docs/tutorial.md

 print(stmt1 == stmt2)             # True
 ```

-If you already have a statement, then you can use the method [`annotate()`][Statement.annotate] to create an annotated version of it.
+If you already have a statement, then you can use the method [`annotate()`][kif_lib.Statement.annotate] to create an annotated version of it.
 For example:

 ```py
 stmt3 = wd.density(